 This fact drove us to discover exciting markets on eBay worldwide sites.
 In fact, we always found eBay.com to be the least attractive one.
 The competition is fierce and the price wars are shrinking the profit margins to virtually non-existent.

-To support my point, check out the post I dedicated to a research regarding eBay international sites – Top selling items on eBay 2016.
+To support my point, check out the post I dedicated to a research regarding eBay international sites – Top selling items on eBay.
 This research will give you a taste of what the business on international eBay sites looks like.

 Like I mentioned above, most eBay sellers who have a national / eBay local site don’t look beyond it and only list locally.
 At best, sellers indicate that they ship internationally, but don’t actually create dedicated listings on other eBay local sites thus missinga huge opportunity to grow their business.

-How we more than doubled our eBay business by selling on international local sites
+How we doubled our business by selling on eBay international local sites

-eBay’s presentation to investors shows that ~59% of transactions on the platform are international.
+eBay’s latest data shows that ~59% of transactions on the platform are international.

 By offering international shipping, you significantly increase the chance of getting a sale.
 However, there’s much more you can do on the international front.

 We managed to more than double our eBay sales by creating dedicated listings on eBay local sites (which means login to a local eBay site and creating a listing from that site, versus creating a listing on ebay.com).

-Let me explain the difference between indicating that you ship internationally and creating dedicated listings on a eBay local site.
+Let me explain the difference between indicating that you ship internationally and creating dedicated listings on an eBay local site.

 I searched eBay.com.au, the Australian eBay site for a specific golf club, here is what the results looked like –